-- Net open position in various currencies are reported to ALCO regularly while evaluating proposals and also as reports. - Intraday and overnight limits have been set up for each currency;

-- Stop loss limits have been setup for Foreign Exchange proprietary trading; - Currency exposure is monitored daily; - Currency gap analysis is produced at month end it includes forward purchases and sales; - A report on total foreign currency assets and liabilities excluding contingent exposure is produced daily; - Transaction limits have been set up for foreign exchange dealers to avoid excess exposure; the limits are monitored on online real time basis. - All outstanding Foreign Exchange exposure including spot, swap and forwards is revalued daily.
+- Net open position in various currencies are reported to ALCO regularly while evaluating proposals and also as reports.
+As per QCB Circular 27/2016 on Balancing Currency Position, timeline to comply with maximum NOP of 25% for USD and 5% for other currencies of total capital and Reserves were given to all banks by April 2017.
+Though there is breach NOP for the Bank as on June 30, 2017, the Bank is constantly monitoring the situation and taking steps to reduce such balances as soon as the liquidity improves in the local market. - Intraday and overnight limits have been set up for each currency; - Stop loss limits have been setup for Foreign Exchange proprietary trading; - Currency exposure is monitored daily; - Currency gap analysis is produced at month end it includes forward purchases and sales; - A report on total foreign currency assets and liabilities excluding contingent exposure is produced daily; - Transaction limits have been set up for foreign exchange dealers to avoid excess exposure; the limits are monitored on online real time basis. - All outstanding Foreign Exchange exposure including spot, swap and forwards - is revalued daily.